 The University has a Student Scientist Club (TDK) which was established in the 1950s.
 Each year the University organizes a Student Research Congress, where students give oral and poster presentations regarding their research work.

 There is also a competition among them and the best presenting students have the opportunity to attend the National Student Scientific Research Congress.
 Our young students have been very successful receiving several Awards at these Congresses.
-In addition, in every two years an International Student Research Congress is organized, when internationally well-known scientists – young and seniors – are invited.
-The recent such a Congress was organized in 2016 (website:….), in which close to a hundred participants were present.
+In addition, in every two years an International Student Conference is organized, when internationally well-known scientists – young and seniors – are invited.
+The recent such a Congress was organized in 2016, in which close to a hundred participants were present.

-The University has a Doctoral School in Sportsciences, responsible for the education of number of PhD students.
+The University has a School of Doctoral Studies, responsible for the education of number of PhD students.
 The students with their mentors are publishing their results in national and international journals.

 The university has widespread scientific connections, which makes it possible for foreign students to do research in our laboratories.
 The professors and teachers of the University are actively involved in international conferences, publishing scientific papers, serving as Editors or Editorial Board Members of national and international journals, elevating the reputation of the University of Physical Education.